Best fruit and vegetables to grow in December – 6 options to plant now for a head start on the growing season

 'If you want to continue gardening throughout the winter season, December is a great time to plant some cold-hardy vegetables perfect for an early harvest next year,' says Claire Hooper, plant area manager at Hillier Garden Centre in Winchester.

-With that in mind, then, here's our expert-approved pick of the best fruit and vegetables to grow in December for a bumper winter crop.
+With that in mind, then, here's our expert-approved pick of the best fruit and vegetables to grow in December for a bumper winter crop and spring harvests.

 Get the Ideal Home Newsletter